justinjest/python-essentials/assignments/02DataStructuresAndFileHandling.md

    - Add the list of rows (this is a list of lists) to the dict, using the key "rows".
    - The function should return the dict.
    - Add a line below the function that calls read_employees and stores the returned value in a global variable called employees.
 Then print out this value, to verify that the function works.
    - In this case, it's not clear what to do if you get an exception.
-For now, just print out the type of exception, followed by `raise e`.
-The raise passes the exception along.
-You may get some helpful information this way.
-The most likely exception in this case is an error in the syntax of your code.
+You might get an exception because the filename is bad, or because the file couldn't be parsed as a CSV file.
+For now, just use the same approach as described above: catch the exception, print out the information, and exit the program.
+One likely exception in this case is an error in the syntax of your code.

 3. Run the test to see if you have this much right.